direct to content

 History

-As from 1967, she was operated as m/s Georg Büchner by VEB Deutsche Seereederei, Rostock (German Democratic Republic), from 1974 by VEB Deutfracht/Seereederei, Rostock, until she was decommissioned in 1977.
-The ship was then used as a training ship and later on the City of Rostock transferred ownership to an association called Förderverein Traditionsschiff e.V. which operated the ship as a youth hosteland training facilities.
+From 1967 onward, she was operated as MV Georg Büchner by the VEB Deutsche Seereederei from Rostock in Germany, then from 1974 by VEB Deutfracht/Seereederei from Rostock, until she was decommissioned in 1977.
+The ship was then used as a training ship and later on the city of Rostock transferred ownership to an association for traditional ships (Förderverein Traditionsschiff e.V.) which operated the ship as a youth hostel and training facility.

-Flanders Water Heritage continues to campaign for the refloating and repatriating of the shipwreck, which could become a central attraction in a major new shipping and port museum in Antwerp.
-Here, the Charlesville could be reunited with two other iconic shipwrecks: the medieval Cog of Doel and the Belgica, the first expedition ship to spend the winter in Antarctica.
+Watererfgoed Vlaanderen continues to campaign for the floating and repatriating of the shipwreck, which could become a central attraction in a major new shipping and port museum in Antwerp.
+There, the Charlesville could be united with two other iconic ships: the medieval Cog of Doel and the Belgica, the first expedition ship to spend the winter in Antarctica.

 Description